Is Zatarain’s Jambalaya Gluten Free and How to Make Your Own

 Zatarain’s Original Jambalaya, which is an extremely popular rice mix, is made from gluten free ingredients.

 This range of rice recipes contains five Jambalaya variants, ranging from spicy to cheesy.
-These products have all been tested to check the gluten content, and the result allows them to officially mark these as gluten free Jambalaya rice mixes.
+These products have all been tested to check the gluten content, and the result allows them to officially mark their rice mixes with the GF seal

 Since its establishment in 1886, Zatarain’s has managed to bring the best of Creole and Cajun recipes to the homes of Americans.